bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 77°
-- Breezy and Mostly Cloudy
+- Drizzle and Breezy
-- 65% humidity
+- 75% humidity
-- 18 mph wind
+- 19 mph wind
-- 82% cloud cover
+- 4% cloud cover
 - 40 AQI 🟩
 - 1.57 inches of rain expected in the next 48 hours